software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 For the _fifth user story_ we can have the following tasks in addition to the REST API tasks mentioned before:

-1. Implement a RecommendationList component which lists reading recommendations from the /api/recommendations REST API endpoint
+1. Add a RecommendationList component which lists reading recommendations from the /api/recommendations REST API endpoint
-2. Render the RecommandationList component in the reading recommendation list Thymeleaf template
-3. Add the category filter for the RecommendationList component
+2. Add the category filter for the RecommendationList component

 {: .important-title }